edoburu/django-any-urlfield/docs/index.rst

 that supports both URLs to internal models and external URLs.

 This addresses is a common challenge in CMS interfaces;
-where providing a :class:`~django.models.URLField` makes it hard to enter internal URLs, while providing a ``ModelChoiceField`` makes it too inflexible.
+where providing a :class:`~django.forms.URLField` makes it hard to enter internal URLs, while providing a :class:`~django.forms.ModelChoiceField` makes it too inflexible.

 .. figure:: /images/anyurlfield1.*
    :width: 363px